FreeCAD/FreeCAD-documentation/wiki/Arch_panel_tutorial.md

 This is actually not absolutely necessary.
 But it is always better to keep track of the exact position of objects (we are now certain that our corner is at the (0,0) point).
 In case something goes wrong later, or we need to figure out the position of an object built upon this sketch, this will be useful.

-We can now press the "close" button and our base sketch is built   *
+We can now press the "close" button and our base sketch is built:

  ![](images/Arch_panel_tutorial_10.jpg )

 ### 10. Switch to the Arch workbench and, with the sketch selected, press the "window" button

-Our sketch has now vanished and one of its rectangles has been extruded slightly into a solid piece   *
+Our sketch has now vanished and one of its rectangles has been extruded slightly into a solid piece:

  ![](images/Arch_panel_tutorial_11.jpg )